AndrewTweddle/CodingExercises/Katas/CodingDojo/Bowling/readme.md

 However, I went a bit overboard with this one, translating the symbols into a Rust enum first and adding lots of extra validation (which the requirements excluded).

-This was partially to get practice with using the popular [thiserror crate](https://crates.io/crates/thiserror) for error definitions in Rust libraries.
+This was partially to get practice using the popular [thiserror](https://crates.io/crates/thiserror) crate for error definitions in Rust libraries.

-Unsurprisingly, this solution is more verbose than the others.
+So, unsurprisingly, this solution is more verbose than the others.
 But it's not comparing the solutions on a level playing field, as the Rust bowling scorer should be much more resilient to input errors and more informative when an input error is detected.